Pulover/PuloversMacroCreator/Documentation/Main.md

 **Find / Replace**: This window helps finding and replacing parts of the commands in the *Details*, *Repeat*, *Delay*, *Control* and *Window* columns only.
 To select similar Command Types use the Select Menu.
 Note: Changing parameters of certain commands may cause misbehavior in Playback.
 Replace should be used only when and where necessary.

-**Add Macro**: Creates a new Macro tab.

-**Close Macro**: Closes the currently selected Macro tab.

-**Duplicate Macro**: Copies all commands from currently selected Macro to a new tab.

-**Import**: Imports a Project without erasing the current one.
-All found Macros will be appended to the tab list.

-**Save Current Macro**: Saves the currently selected Macro to a PMC file.

 ## Modify / Insert

 **Insert from Box**: Inserts the command in the Hotkey box at the bottom in the current selected row (or at the end of the list if no row is selected).